Barry railway station: Services

-Services are mainly operated by Class 150 Sprinter units, as which usually operate in pairs to form a 4-car service.
+Services were mainly operated by Class 150 Sprinter units until 2023.
+As part of the South Wales Metro initiative, many of these have been replaced by Class 231 units, but this is a temporary measure, and they too shall be replaced by Class 756 units, allowing them to move to other duties.

 Regeneration

 As part of a £200m regeneration scheme to boost train capacity in Cardiff and the surrounding areas, Barry now has a third platform (Platform 3) which is now only used by down or sometimes up trains to & from Barry Island.

 Up trains can and still do use the Barry station up platform (1) generally but as the new platform line is now bi-directional and signalled as such, it is also sometimes used for up passenger trains which can start from here if a 'catch-up' in the timetable is required, thereby cutting out a reversal at Barry Island.
 The laying of the bi-directional platform line had to be performed while essential signal wires and point rodding lying 1.75m from the platform wall, was still in place.
 The 'new' platform support blockwork was thus constructed so that its finished edge now lies 2.75m from the former obsolete platform edge.

 During the months of construction, Barry signal box was taken out of use making the signal pull-wires and point rodding redundant and by week ending 28 March 2014, the box was demolished.
 Having removed the latter components, the void between old and new platform edges was backfilled, tarmacked over and new coping platform stones laid.

 Prior to 1964, this platform was that of platform 4, platform 1 previously being the Bay platform where trains to Pontypridd via Wenvoe or sometimes Cardiff started.
 That area is now a Park & Ride facility.
 Platform 1 serves all up trains to Cardiff and beyond from either Barry Island or Bridgend.
 Platform 2 now serves only trains to Bridgend as the line to Barry Island from the junction south of platform 2 was curtailed during the remodelling project and acts as a safety overrun with a buffer stop 100m from the down facing points.